-Chinese EV startup Xpeng Motors raises $400 million, takes on Xiaomi as strategic investor – TechCrunch
+Chinese EV startup XPeng Motors raises $400 million, takes on Xiaomi as strategic investor – TechCrunch

 XPeng also said it has garnered “several billions” in Chinese yuan of unsecured credit lines from institutions such as China Merchants Bank, China CITIC Bank and HSBC.
 XPeng didn’t elaborate when asked what “several billions” means.

-Brian Gu, Xpeng Motors Vice Chairman and President added that the company has been able to hit most of its business and financing targets despite economic headwinds, uncertainties in the global markets and government policy changes that have had direct impact on overall auto sales in China.
+Brian Gu, XPeng Motors vice chairman and president, added that the company has been able to hit most of its business and financing targets despite economic headwinds, uncertainties in the global markets and government policy changes that have had direct impact on overall auto sales in China.

 The round comes as XPeng prepares to launch its electric P7 sedan in spring 2020.
 Deliveries of the P7 are expected to begin in the second quarter of 2020.

-Xpeng began deliveries of its first production model the G3 2019 SUV in December and shipped 10,000 models by mid-June.
+XPeng began deliveries of its first production model, the G3 2019 SUV, in December, and shipped 10,000 models by mid-June.
 The company has since released an enhanced version of the G3 with a 520 km NEDC driving range.

-The company plans to launch the P7 sedan in the spring 2020 and will start delivery in 2Q 2020.

 XPeng has said it wants to IPO, but it’s unclear when the company might file to become a public company.
 No specific IPO timetable has been set and a spokesperson said the company is monitoring market conditions closely, but its current focus is on building core businesses.